Contents

 3. Invoices process

-Few suggestions on communicating the policy.
+There are a few suggestions for communicating the policy.

 Stakeholders

-Internal communication
+Internal Communication

 If you have a company-wide communication channel, such as an intranet site or weekly newsletter, you can use that channel to communicate the new policy.

-Publish the one-pager there along with the primary policy.
+Publish the one-pager there, along with the primary policy.

-In some cases, you probably need to take a focused approach to communication.
+Sometimes, you probably need to take a focused approach to communication.

 There are always employees/teams who would not follow the policy.